Christine Mishra

 Christine is a PhD student at the University of Toronto’s Ontario Institute for Studies in Education, where her research focuses on the transferable skill development in Higher Education.
 She completed her masters at the University of Guelph in 2022, focusing on similar topics.
 Prior to graduate school she was a high school teacher in Regina, Saskatchewan for 7 years, and an Outdoor Educator for the Grand River Conservation Authority near Guelph.
 She has extensive volunteer board, committee, and event management experience.

-Christine was the Project Manager for the Student Transitions, Access & Research on Tertiary Education partnership development project for two years.
-She is now the senior coordinator of academic partners for the SSHRC partnership grant application which is the next phase of START-Ed’s work, and continues to support START-Ed in a variety of ways.
+Christine is the Project Manager for START-Ed, where she is responsible for financial management of the project, coordination of communication among the research team, Advisory Council, and with partners.
+She is also the senior coordinator of academic partners for the SSHRC partnership grant application which is the next phase of START-Ed’s work..
 She has also contributed to the recent Apprenticeship reports as a research assistant.

 Terry Yip